cunybpl/nycet_pnp/src/content/guides/systems/chilled-water-loop.md

 ### Primary CHW Pump and Motor

-A primary CHW pump and motor circulate chilled water from the evaporator section of the chiller to the building in a primary-only system or to the secondary pump and motor through the piping network.
+A primary CHW pump and motor circulates chilled water from the evaporator section of the chiller to the building in a primary-only system or to the secondary pump and motor through the piping network.
 A primary CHW pump and motor can operate at constant speed or variable speed based on the design of the chilled water plant.

 ### Secondary CHW Pump and Motor

 A secondary CHW pump and motor circulates chilled water from the primary piping network to the building.
-A secondary CHW pump and motor are found in primary-secondary flow systems and can be at constant speed or can be equipped with variable frequency drives that are controlled by the differential pressure in the secondary piping network.
+A secondary CHW pump and motor are found in primary-secondary flow systems and can be at constant-speed or can be equipped with variable frequency drives that are controlled by the differential pressure in the secondary piping network.

 ### Primary CHW Piping Network